Ray-Young/ray-young.github.io/_posts/2017-04-27-AWS-Elastic-BeanStalk-and-RDS-Quick-Setup.md

 Since we have the server now, we need a database to connect with the server, cloud database is our first choice because each developers can corporate with each other conveniently.
 Here we choose RDS, Rational Database System.
-It can directly connect with the elastic beanslack.
+It can directly connect with the elastic beanstalk.
 Just take the following steps.

 ![rds_elastic_bean_config][2]